Nael Barakat (Board Member)

 Mario Ricozzi, P.E., ENV SP, F.ASCE, is the Manager of Design for the Greater New Haven Water Pollution Control Authority in Connecticut.
 He oversees the capital program for the regional wastewater utility.
 He has 40 years of experience managing infrastructure in both the private and public sector.
 He is a member of the Board of the South-Central Connecticut Regional Water Authority which provides drinking water to the Region.
 As a past Board Member of ASCE, he has been active in ASCE’s strategic planning, organizational restructuring, and governance since the 1990s.

-Larry Smith (Professional Society Representative, NCEES)
+Larry Smith (Participating Society Representative, NCEES)

 Robert “Larry” Smith is a 1966 graduate of CCNY where he earned a B.Eng (Civil) degree with honors.
 He received a ScM in Engineering from Brown University in 1968 and entered the work force as a consultant.
 He was president of Waterman Engineering Company, the oldest Civil Engineering and the oldest Surveying firms in Rhode Island.
 He sold the company after twenty five years and has been practicing as a forensic engineer on a part time basis since that time.